Super Nintendo World: Universal Studios Japan

 At Universal Studios Japan, Super Nintendo World is wedged in at the northern end of the park, west of The Wizarding World of Harry Potter and south of the Nintendo headquarters that are just outside of the property.
 Guests enter the area through a Warp Pipe from an entrance plaza.
 The entrance plaza can be accessed from a walkway that branches right next to the WaterWorld sign.
 The entrance plaza has lamp posts, a power star in the pavement, and Super Nintendo World signage next to the pipe.
 The pipe leads into Princess Peach's Castle.
-When guests exit the castle, they enter the courtyard on the 2nd floor, immersed in the Mushroom Kingdom with Bowser's Castle across the area.
+When guests exit the castle, they enter the courtyard on the second floor, immersed in the Mushroom Kingdom with Bowser's Castle across the area.
 Several Pikmin can be found across the land on ledges, with some carrying objects like coins and a berry.
 The area includes tower viewer binoculars based on Super Mario 3D Land that utilize AR technology, and include a cameo of Rosalina and her Comet Observatory.

 Guests can use the separately sold Power-Up Bands and the official Universal Studios smartphone application to keep track of their character stamps, Key Challenges, coins collected, and their high-score on Mario Kart: Koopa's Challenge.
 Team, individual, and daily scores for the area are viewable within the app as well.
-The Power-Up Bands also function as Amiibo for their respective characters within Amiibo-compatible video games.
+The Power-Up Bands also function as Amiibo for their respective characters within Amiibo-compatible Nintendo Switch video games.

 Several costume character meet-and-greets are located throughout the area.
 Princess Peach is stationed inside a gazebo-like structure next to her castle, while Mario and Luigi are near the entrance to the Yoshi's Adventure attraction.
 Toad has no set meet-and-greet spot, with guests being able to visit him in different parts of the lower-level.

+Since 2022, the area is annually decorated in festive winter-themed decorations as part of the theme park's "No Limit!
+Christmas Event!"

 On September 28, 2021, an expansion themed after the Donkey Kong series was announced to open in 2024, featuring a roller coaster, interactive experiences, and themed merchandise and food.
-From November 11, 2022 to January 6, 2023, the area was decorated in festive winter-themed decorations, as part of the "No Limit!
-Christmas Event!"
+The land was officially revealed on December 5, 2023 with the name of Donkey Kong Country, as well as new details on the roller coaster Mine-Cart Madness.
+On May 2, 2024, it was confirmed that the ride would simulate the sensation of "jumping the track" without the use of screens.
+This would be achieved by using a brand new coaster type called boom coaster which uses an arm to connect the wheels to the cart above it.
+Donkey Kong Country opened on December 11.

+On November 11, 2024, it was revealed that the Mushroom Kingdom section is named Super Mario Land, after the eponymous video game.